osbuild/bootc-image-builder/README.md

 ## ✍ Prerequisites

-The package `osbuild-selinux` or equivalent osbuild SELinux policies must be installed in the system running `bootc-image-builder`.
+If you are on a system with SELinux enforced: The package `osbuild-selinux` or equivalent osbuild SELinux policies must be installed in the system running
+`bootc-image-builder`.

 ## 🚀 Examples